 The High Cost of Merino

 Merino wool is expensive and there’s no way around it.
 Hiking and skiing socks made with merino run from about $20 to $30 and merino shirts can easily exceed $100.
 Taking into consideration the limited durability, this is the most convincing argument to avoid the material altogether.

 For example, you can get a high quality synthetic baselayer like the Patagonia Capilene Midweight for $59, while a comparable Smartwool top is $100.
 And the same holds true for underwear and socks.
 There is the occasional deal to be had—REI and L.L.
 Bean make a few merino items that aren’t prohibitively expensive—but in general, expect to pay at least 50% more for a 100% merino item.
 This doesn’t mean that merino isn’t worth it, but only for those that highly value its comfort or utilize its performance advantage.

 To further push the performance envelope, some brands are experimenting with merino and synthetic blends.
-The most impressive that we’ve seen are two baselayers: Patagonia’s Capilene Air and the Arc’teryx Satoro AR.
-The Capilene Air in particular is unique: it mixes Patagonia’s Capilene polyester and merino wool in a snug and very stretchy design.
-The shirt is extremely expensive at $149, but offers levels of mobility and a performance fit that 100% merino can’t match.
-The Arc’teryx Satoro AR addresses merino’s tendency to break down quicker by wrapping merino wool fibers around more durable nylon.
-Again, the item is really pricey ($139 for the zip neck), but impressive from a performance standpoint (for more on the Satoro AR, check out our in-depth review).
-We fully expect for more brands to look to these hybrid designs to pull out the best characteristics from the two types of fabric.
+The most impressive that we’ve seen are two baselayers: Patagonia’s Capilene Air and the Black Diamond Solution 150.
+The Capilene Air in particular is unique: it mixes Patagonia’s Capilene polyester and merino wool in a stretchy and incredibly warm design.
+The shirt is extremely expensive at $129 (and $149 for the hoody), but offers a fit and performance that 100-percent merino can’t match.
+On the other hand, the Black Diamond Solution 150 addresses merino’s tendency to break down quicker by wrapping merino wool fibers around more durable nylon.
+Again, this product is really pricey ($120 for the crew) but quite impressive from a performance standpoint.
+We fully expect more brands to look at these hybrid designs to pull out the best characteristics from the two types of fabric.

 Who Should Buy Merino?